-- a) Details of the cylinder and valve and their preparation. - b) The components and quantities to be added. - c) The means of measuring the components into the cylinder and the filling equipment to be used. - d) Any special constraints relating to the rate at which the components are to be added (e.g. to minimise temperature increases). - e) The method of mixing the components.

-f) Any intermediate analysis requirements (i.e. analysis to be carried out during the filling process to confirm the correct quantities of some components have been filled before the addition of other component(s)}.
+- a) Details of the cylinder and valve and their preparation. - b) Components and quantities to be added and the sequence of addition. - c) Means of measuring the components into the cylinder and the filling equipment to be used. - d) Any special constraints relating to the rate at which the components are to be added (e.g. to minimise temperature increases). - e) Method of mixing the components. - f) Any intermediate analysis requirements (i.e. analysis to be carried out during the filling process to confirm the correct quantities of some components have been filled before the addition of other component(s)).